Suite from the Monteregian Hills

 Three of Gilmore's works are incorporated into this composition, which was written by Jay Chattaway under commission from the P. S. Gilmore Society to mark the centennial of Gilmore's passing.
 The work begins in a festive allegro style.
 The andante section is the first statement of God Save the Union, which was intended by Gilmore to be a National Anthem for the preservation of the Union in 1861.
 When I Saw Sweet Nelly Home appears in a moderato tempo in a light manner.
 A solo trumpet plays a variation on this theme, followed by a legato treatment by the low winds, and a solo piccolo variation.
 When Johnny Comes Marching Home evolves with a number of treatments, including a driving percussion background.
 The woodwinds give a few musical references to Gilmore's native land of County Galway, Ireland, before the marcato finale.

-John Cheetham, Professor Emeritus of Music Theory and Composition at the University of Missouri-Columbia, was born in Taos, New Mexico in 1939.
-He holds bachelor and master’s degrees from the University of New Mexico, as well as the Doctor of Musical Arts in Composition from the University of Washington awarded in 1969.
-During his tenure at Missouri, Dr. Cheetham wrote works for band, orchestra, and numerous chamber compositions.
-Over twenty of his compositions have been published and recorded.
-Since 2001, his works have been available from his own publishing firm, BoonesLick Press.
-He has been the recipient of numerous commissions, including those from the Kentucky Derby Museum, Tennessee Tech University, Texas Tech University, The New Mexico Brass Quintet, the Summit Brass, and the Air Force Band of the Midwest.
-Dr. Cheetham is a member of ASCAP and has received ASCAP Special Awards yearly since 1988.
+John Cheetham, Professor of Music Theory and Composition at the University of Missouri-Columbia, was born in Taos, New Mexico in 1939.
+He holds bachelor and masters degrees from the University of New Mexico, as well as the Doctor of Musical Arts in Composition from the University of Washington.
+During his tenure at Missouri, Dr. Cheetham has written works for band, orchestra, and numerous chamber compositions.
+Over 20 of his compositions have been published and recorded.
+He has been the recipient of numerous commissions, including those from the Kentucky Derby Museum, Tennessee Tech University, Texas Tech University, The New Mexico Brass Quintet, and the Summit Brass.

 Infinite Horizons was commissioned by the Alpha Omicron chapter of Kappa Kappa Psi at Texas Tech University and was first performed by the University Symphonic Band at the Texas Music Educators Association Convention in 1991.
 It is dedicated to Dean Killion, Director of Bands Emeritus, who served as director of bands at Texas Tech from 1959-1980.
 The title of the work is based on the composer’s boyhood recollections of the topography of West Texas and the area surrounding Lubbock.
 The listener might sense the open expanse of this high plains agricultural region, the approach of a thunderstorm, or the flight of a hawk in the clear skies.
 Comprised of two main sections, the work is cast in the form of a classical overture.